amymcgovern/pyparrot/docs/bebopcommands.rst

 and direction of the max_tilt (for roll/pitch) or max_vertical_speed (for vertical movement).

 ``move_relative(dx, dy, dz, dradians)`` Moves the bebop a relative number of meters in x (forward/backward, forward is positive), y (right/left, right is positive), dz (up/down, positive is down), and dradians.
-DO NOT USE THIS COMMAND YET.
-While it correctly executes the command, it also randomly flies at high speed in random directions after the command executes.
-This seems to be a known bug in the forum.
-DO NOT USE YET.
+If you use this command INDOORS, make sure you either have FULL GPS coverage or NO GPS coverage (e.g. cover the front of the bebop with tin foil to keep it from getting a lock).
+If it has mixed coverage, it randomly flies at high speed in random directions after the command executes.
+This is a known issue in Parrot's firmware and they state that a fix is coming.

 ``set_max_altitude(altitude)`` Set the maximum allowable altitude in meters.
 The altitude must be between 0.5 and 150 meters.